rangle/ngCourse2/handout/bootstrapping/file_structure.md

 # Understanding the File Structure

 To get started let's create a bare-bones Angular 2 application with a single component.
-To do this we'll need the following files:
+To do this we need the following files:

 - *app/app.component.ts* - this is where we define our root component
 - *app/app.module.ts* - the entry Angular Module to be bootstrapped